elfi-dev/elfi/README.md

 - sequential Monte Carlo sampler
 - [Bayesian Optimization for Likelihood-Free Inference (BOLFI) framework](http://jmlr.csail.mit.edu/papers/v17/15-017.html)

 See examples under [notebooks](notebooks) to get started.
 Full documentation can be found at http://elfi.readthedocs.io/.
+Limited user-support may be asked from elfi-support.at.hiit.fi.

 <!-- ..
    Installation